darren-a/ruby-notes/README.md

 :each_char
 :chars
 :tr
-:count  (NOTE: don't forget you can use it with an arg to count occurrences of a letter in a ctring) :scan
+:count  (NOTE: don't forget you can use it with an arg to count occurrences of a letter in a string) :scan
 :match  (see Smiley Face example in regex section) :delete (eg. string.delete!(",.;:!?") -> to remove punctuation)
+:sub
+:gsub
+:squeeze